shelleyhoover/UPP4652021/Lessons/Lesson3.md

 	 4. At least one additional media content (image, video, etc)

 2. Web App:
-   -In the project log:
+   - In the project log:
      - Indicate either the Theme Selected or the Preconfigured App Template selected and why.
 (Brief, 1-2 sentences)
      - Describe what widgets were used and how they help the user of your application understand/interact with your map.
 (Brief, 1-2 sentences)
    - Web App must include:
      - Include at least two off-panel widgets interacting with map (Off-panel = widgets that did not come pre-loaded with the theme or template.)

 Projects will be scored on the inclusion of the above criteria, plus:
 - Screen-shots of important features & final map.
 - Well-organized data
 - Clear, useful pop-ups
 - Meaningful title
 - Understandable legend
 - Simple, purposeful cartography
 - Overview Page including:
 - Descriptive text providing context, summarizing the purpose of the map, and explaining its components.
 - Credits/source information

 ## Links & Resources